BhujayKumarBhatta/ms00/README.md

 What it does
 ===================================================================
 tokenleader has two simple operations:
-1) recieves users request ,  autehnticate his and provides a  token  which carries  more users informations such as
+1) recieves users request ,  autehnticates her and provides a  token  which carries  more users informations such as
 	a) user's roles ( one user can have multiple roles, although most of the cases one will suffice)
 	b) user is  alos mapped with  a wfc ( work function context)
 	c) wfc is a combination of  organization name, organization unit name and departname